Filing your tax return or going to the dentist.

 Property taxes due more than a year before you file bankruptcy may also be dischargeable.

-Other types of tax debt can’t be included in a bankruptcy.
-You’ll still be on the hook for Medicare taxes, employment taxes, tax penalties from the last three years before you filed, and more.
+Certain types of tax debt cannot be discharged through bankruptcy.
+You will still be responsible for Medicare taxes, employment taxes, and tax penalties incurred within the three years prior to filing, among others.

 Start With a Free Consultation

-Instead of hiring a tax debt relief company, your best option is to pick up the phone and call the IRS or your state government’s equivalent.
-You can even walk in to your local IRS office and deal with it in person.
+Your best approach is likely picking up the phone and calling the IRS or your state government’s equivalent.
+You can even walk into your local IRS office and start dealing with your financial difficulties in person.

-Before you make the call, you’ll want to have the best available picture of your finances.
+Before you do, you’ll want to have the best available picture of your finances.
 What are your assets?
 What are your expenses?
 Do you think a payment plan would be beneficial, or do you need something more serious?

-If your situation is complicated, you probably already have a tax attorney, and that person may be able to help you out.
-But if you’re like most people, you can work through your problem with an IRS representative and find out what your options for settling your tax debt are.
-Some people will just pay in full, but others will take advantage of what’s usually called the Fresh Start initiative.
+If your situation is complicated, you may want a tax attorney to help you out.
+But if you’re like many of us, you can turn to an IRS representative and find out your options for settling your tax debt with as little extra cost as possible.
+Some people will employ debt consolidation or other forms of borrowing to pay in full, while others can see their debt forgiven.

 Many tax debt relief companies offer unnecessary services or are even flat-out fraudulent.
-At best, you’ll pay one of these companies quite a bit of money you could otherwise put toward your back taxes; all the while receiving a service you could have parovided yourself; the IRS does not require you to use third-party representation for any of its tax debt relief programs.
-At worst, you might give thousands of dollars to a company that never files the paperwork it said it would and refuses to give you a refund.
+You can end up paying one of these companies money you could otherwise put toward your back taxes; all the while receiving a service you could have provided yourself.
+Or, you might give thousands of dollars to a company that never files the proper paperwork and refuses to give you a refund.

 Visit Our List of Professional Services

-Lots of people speak about the Fresh Start tax program, but it’s really less of a program and more of a collection of options for people seeking tax debt relief.
-It basically amounts to a more flexible, forgiving set of rules with which the IRS evaluates your finances to determine what kind of tax relief you qualify for.
+Whether you do it yourself or hire an outside firm, the approaches under the federal government’s debt relief program are basically the same.
+It’s really less of a program and more of a collection of options for people seeking tax debt relief.
+It amounts to a more flexible, forgiving set of rules.

-- The IRS looks at your finances carefully to determine how much you can be expected to pay.
-Before Fresh Start, it considered four years of future income; now it considers only one or two, depending on how much tax debt you have and how long your payment plan will last.
+- Scrutinizing your finances to determine how much you can be expected to pay.
+The consideration is based on how much tax debt you have and how long your payment plan will last.

-- The IRS can’t collect tax debt from you if doing so would cause a crisis in your finances.
-So it has to decide what your minimum monthly spending is.
-That still doesn’t include vacations to Mexico, but it does now take into account credit card minimum payments, student loan minimum payments, and bank fees, among other items that were previously left out.
+- The IRS won’t collect tax debt from you if doing so would cause a crisis in your finances, so it will decide what your minimum monthly spending is.
+This includes credit card minimum payments, student loan minimum payments, and bank fees, among other items that were previously left out.

-If you are facing an overwhelming tax bill as either an individual or a small business; your first step should be to consider whether a payment plan would help you.
+If you are facing an overwhelming tax bill as either an individual or a small business; your first step should be considering if the payment plan would help you.
 Sometimes it’s enough just to break down the bill into smaller installments.
 You can even apply online under most circumstances.

 How to Delay Collections on Tax Debt